-Note - Older Pathfinder GPS receivers use only the best four satellites for computing positions, so for those receivers n could be at the most 4.
-Even with newer Pathfinder receivers and Series 4000 receivers which generally use all available satellites for computing positions, there are circumstances under which one or more satellites will be unused.
+Note - With the GPS receivers, there are circumstances under which one or more satellites will be unused.
 The most likely circumstance is when the signal from a particular satellite is weak (that is, below the SNR mask), or when a satellite has been marked as 'unhealthy' by the GPS Control Segment.

-- 'PDOP xx.x' in the middle of the status line shows the current value of the PDOP heuristic.
+• 'PDOP xx.x' in the middle of the status line shows the current value of the PDOP heuristic.
 As discussed in the Mapping Systems General Reference, this provides an approximation to the accuracy of the GPS system, based on the geometry of the GPS constellation at any point in time.
-The smaller the PDOP value the more accurate GPS positions tend to be. - '# yyy' at the right of the status line shows the number of GPS positions that have been logged by Asset Surveyor for the current feature (if you are currently capturing data to a point, line or area feature), or the number logged since the end of the last feature (if you are logging data when not in a feature).
+The smaller the PDOP value the more accurate GPS positions tend to be.

+"# yyy" at the right of the status line shows the number of GPS positions that have been logged by Asset Surveyor for the current feature (if you are currently capturing data to a point, line or area feature), or the number logged since the end of the last feature (if you are logging data when not in a feature).
 When you are capturing a point feature and the number of logged positions for that feature ticks past the configured Minimum posns value, Asset Surveyor will emit a success beep.